cheshireoctopus/course_mgmt/docs/api/homework.md

 URI      | /api/homework/{id}/
 Method   | GET
 Query Params | ?data=course,class
-Note     | Do not follow up with a trailing slash.
-To optionally include any of the associated Courses or Classes with this Homework, include the query parameters.
+Note     | To optionally include any of the associated Courses or Classes with this Homework, include the query parameters.

 Response: